 - The Neurotrauma Chair, C. Edward Dixon, PhD

-- Chair of Neurological Surgery, Robert Friedlander, MD
+- Walter Dandy Chair, Robert Friedlander, MD

 A fully endowed chair provides annual benefit to the holder of the chair by facilitating his or her work within the department.
 Current holders of endowed chairs in the department have achieved national and international recognition for their clinical, research, and teaching abilities.